Romaq/bigrig-scripts/FILESERVER.md

 ## Footnotes:
    [^1]: Using the PVE GUI interface creates a more complicated directory structure.
-Using CLI is direct and keeps the directory structure on PVE more simplified.
+Using CLI is direct and keeps
+       the directory structure on PVE more simplified.
    [^2]: When we schedule backups from the fileserver, we will do backups out of its `/tank` which will encompass the `/tank`
        folder mounted on the other machines.
 As we plan on backups to be handled by the fileserver, we are going to ignore the
 	   UID/GUID and mapping on the PVE host as identity and permissions are maintained *there*.
 But this will show on the PVE host as `/tank/fileserver/tub/asa` with raw UID/GUIDs of 100000+.
 Those *can* be mapped to identities, but that would be extra work for minimal benefit in this application.
 For an "enterprise class" build, you would likely use OpenLDAP, but you would also be paying someone for their time and expertise.
 You *do* get what you pay for.
+   [^3]: You may also need to use "set sticky guid" and set other Linux file-system permissions.
+If you are reading this, you should
+       know what you are doing.
+There are a number of valuable places to [start](https://linuxhandbook.com/linux-file-permissions/).